Baller-Lab/msanxiety/index.md

 ### Streamline Filtering
 Streamline filtering is an interative process performed in DSI studio.
 HCP template fib file can be found here [dsistudio Download: HCP1065 1-mm FIB file](https://brain.labsolver.org/hcp_template.html).
 Template is based on [HCP 2009a asymmetric](https://www.bic.mni.mcgill.ca/~vfonov/icbm/2009/).

 For each individual, the MIMoSA binary map was considered a region of interest.
-For the fascicles of interest (uncinate, fornix), streamlines that ran through the lesion were "filtered" or kept, whereas the streamlines that avoided the MIMoSA mask were eliminated.
+For the fascicles of interest (uncinate), streamlines that ran through the lesion were "filtered" or kept, whereas the streamlines that avoided the MIMoSA mask were eliminated.
 Streamlines that passed through the MIMoSA map were then saved binary .nii files, where 1 indicated that disease was present in that voxel, and 0 indicated either 1) that fascicle did not cross through that voxel or 2) there was no disease in it.

-I was then able to calculate the "volume" of the disease in a fascicle (i.e. volume of the streamlines that were affected) by summing the # of 1s in the map.
-At the end, each individual had single values that represented the volume of affected streamlines within each fascicle.
+I was then able to calculate the proportion of the disease in the uncinate fasciculus (i.e. volume of the streamlines that were affected) by summing the # of 1s in the map, meaning the right and left side, and dividing it by the total volume of streamlines in the canonical UF.
+At the end, each individual had single values that represented the proportion of lesion burden in the UF.

-Full fascicle volumes were also calculated and saved as .niis.

-For more details, please see [https://pennlinc.github.io/msdepression/](https://pennlinc.github.io/msdepression/), published in Baller EB, Sweeney EM, Cieslak M, Robert-Fitzgerald T, Covitz SC, Martin ML, Schindler MK, Bar-Or A, Elahi A, Larsen BS, Manning AR, Markowitz CE, Perrone CM, Rautman V, Seitz MM, Detre JA, Fox MD, Shinohara RT, Satterthwaite TD.
+For more details on streamline filtering, please see [https://pennlinc.github.io/msdepression/](https://pennlinc.github.io/msdepression/), published in Baller EB, Sweeney EM, Cieslak M, Robert-Fitzgerald T, Covitz SC, Martin ML, Schindler MK, Bar-Or A, Elahi A, Larsen BS, Manning AR, Markowitz CE, Perrone CM, Rautman V, Seitz MM, Detre JA, Fox MD, Shinohara RT, Satterthwaite TD.
 Mapping the Relationship of White Matter Lesions to Depression in Multiple Sclerosis.
 Biol Psychiatry.
 2024 Jun 15;95(12):1072-1080. [doi: 10.1016/j.biopsych.2023.11.010](10.1016/j.biopsych.2023.11.010).
 Epub 2023 Nov 18.
 PMID: 37981178; PMCID: PMC11101593.

 ### Final group level analysis